momo-wallet/java/README.md

 ### Setting Up MoMo Environment
 MoMo provides 2 environments for integration: development(```dev```) and production(```prod```).
-The model for environment is located at ```com.mservice.shared.sharedmodels.Environment```.
+The model for environment is located at ```Environment```.
 You can use the function `selectEnv(String target, String process)` to choose the appropriate environment setup for the processes you are calling.

 Example configuration is provided in ```environment.properties``` in `resources` folder.
 By default, slf4j2 is used with Console and RollingFile Appenders.
 Please create your own configurations files for environment and log setup.